CsehPeter/Sylox/doc/knowhow/register_balancing.md

-A register balancer should spread the register stages equally among the total stages.
+In a pipeline, where each pipeline stage consists of the same operation (homogenous), a register balancer should spread the register stages equally among the total stages.
 When choosing the place for the registers:
 - Last stage should have priority over the other stages.
 This enables to have the right signal drive for the output
 - The equally places stages should prioritize the stages closer to the input